Intro to World History

 Feedback

 Students and their parents will receive brief feedback after each class, regarding the student’s general participation in class.
 Students will also receive feedback on graded assignments via email.
-At the end of the course, the student will receive a final report card, which thoroughly speaks to their overall participation in the course, including major assignments.

 Scroll to Top